zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Via the Administration Zimlet
+   .. grid-item-card:: Via the Administration Console
       :columns: 6

       Item Restore is only available through the CLI.